 |Evan J Ramos|

-I am a first-year PhD student whose research focuses on the thermodynamics of mass and heat transfer during fluid-rock interactions and the geochemical and petrologic records associated with these processes, and the development of earth systems models to describe elemental cycling between the solid Earth, atmosphere, and hydrosphere.
-My Master's thesis incorporated various techniques including numerical modeling, stable isotope geochemistry, and geochronology to understand the nature of fluid flow during the formation of a Sierran skarn.
-The overarching goal of this research was to quantify the amount and rate of CO2 production during arc-related metamorphism to understand the influence ...
+I am a first-year PhD student whose research focuses on the thermodynamics of mass and heat transfer during fluid-rock interactions, the geochemical records associated with these processes, and the development of earth systems models to describe elemental cycling between the solid Earth, atmosphere, and hydrosphere.
+My Master's thesis incorporated various techniques including numerical modeling, stable isotope geochemistry, and geochronology to understand the nature of fluid flow during the formation of skarns.
+The overarching goal of this research was to quantify rates of CO2 production during arc-related metamorphism to understand the influence ...

 Paleoclimatology & Isotopic Geochemistry